vuskel/Website/CONTRIBUTING.md

 5.  **Push** your work back up to your fork
 6. Submit a **Pull request** so that I can review your changes

+---

-NOTE: Make sure to merge the latest from "upstream" before making a pull request!
+> **Note:** Make sure to merge the latest from "upstream" before making a pull request!

+---